Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks: Convergence rate of a GAN-based estimator

-Although strict minimization of the map $\bg \mapsto d_\cF(Q_\bg, \bbP_n)$ is computationally intractable, several heuristic approaches are available to approximate the solution to \eqref{eq:GAN-estimator}.
+Although a strict minimization of the map $\bg \mapsto d_\cF(Q_\bg, \bbP_n)$ is computationally intractable, several heuristic approaches are available to approximate the solution to \eqref{eq:GAN-estimator}.
 In this section, we investigate the convergence rate of $\hat Q = Q_{\hat\bg}$ under the assumption that the computation of it is possible.
-To this end, we suppose that the data-generating distribution $P_0$ is of the form $P_0 = Q_0 * \cN(\bzero_D, \sigma_0^2 \Id_D)$ for some $Q_0$ and $\sigma_0\geq 0$. $Q_0$ will be further assumed to possess a low-dimensional structure.
-A goal is to find a sharp upper bound for $\E d_{\rm eval} (\hat Q, Q_0)$, where $d_{\rm eval}$ is the evaluation metric.
-In particular, we hope the rate to adapt to the structure of $Q_0$ and to be independent of $D$ and $d$.
-We consider an arbitrary evaluation metric $d_{\rm eval}$ for generality.
-The $L^1$-Wasserstein distance is of primary interest.
+A goal is to find a sharp upper bound for $\E d_{\rm eval} (\hat Q, Q_0)$, where $d_{\rm eval}$ is a metric evaluating the performance of the estimation.
+It is desirable that the rate is independent of $D$ and $d$, and it adapts to the structure of $P_0$.
+We consider an arbitrary evaluation metric $d_{\rm eval}$ for generality; the $L^1$-Wasserstein distance is of primary interest.
+Recall that the $L^p$-Wasserstein distance between two Borel probability measures $P$ and $Q$ on $\bbR^D$ is defined as \bean W_p(P, Q) = \inf_\pi \left( \int |\bx - \by|_2^p d\pi(\bx, \by)\right)^{1/p} \eean for $p \geq 1$, where the infimum is taken over every coupling $\pi$ of $P$ and $Q$.
+As mentioned earlier, $W_1$ allows the IPM representation $W_1(P, Q) = d_{\cF_{\rm Lip}}(P, Q)$ by the Kantorovich--Rubinstein duality, which makes it convenient to utilize $W_1$ as an evaluation metric in a GAN framework.
+Although a more general duality theorem is well-known for $p > 1$ (\cite{villani2003topics}, Theorem 1.3), the IPM representation of $W_p$ is available only for $p=1$.

-In literature, the evaluation metric is often identified with $d_\cF$.
-In this sense, when $d_{\rm eval} = W_1$, $\cF_{\rm Lip}$ might be a natural candidate for the discriminator class.
-Indeed, it is the original motivation of the Wasserstein GAN to find $\hat Q^W$, a minimizer of the map $\bg \mapsto d_{\cF_{\rm Lip}}(Q_\bg, \bbP_n)$.
-Due to the computational intractability, $\cF_{\rm Lip}$ is replaced by a class $\cF$ of neural network functions in practice.
-Although minimizing $\bg \mapsto d_\cF (Q_\bg, \bbP_n)$ is still challenging, several numerical algorithms can be used to approximate the solution.
-In initial papers concerning Wasserstein GAN \cite{arjovsky2017wasserstein, arjovsky2017towards}, this replacement was regarded only as a technique approximating $\hat Q^W$.
+In literature, the evaluation metric is often identified with $d_\cF$, the IPM defined through the discriminator class $\cF$.
+In this sense, when $d_{\rm eval}$ is the $L^1$-Wasserstein metric $W_1$, a natural candidate for the discriminator class $\cF$ might be $\cF_{\rm Lip}$, the class of those functions whose Lipschitz constant is bounded by 1.
+Indeed, it is the original motivation of the Wasserstein GAN to minimize the objective function \be W_1(Q_\bg, \bbP_n) = d_{\cF_{\rm Lip}}(Q_\bg, \bbP_n) \ee over $\bg \in \cG$.
+In the original article of the Wasserstein GAN \citep{arjovsky2017wasserstein}, \eqref{eq:wgan} is minimized after replacing $\cF_{\rm Lip}$ by a class $\cF$ of neural network functions.
+The replacement was only for computational tractability.
+Although minimizing the map $\bg \mapsto d_\cF (Q_\bg, \bbP_n)$ with a neural network class $\cF$ is still challenging, several heuristic approaches can be employed to approximate the solution.